BioMatt/lkst_pCO2/README.md

 # An experiment with lake sturgeon, *p*CO<sub>2</sub>, and temperature
 A repository for scripts related to a lake sturgeon *p*CO<sub>2</sub> and temperature exposure-based experiment.
 The following sections have explanations of repo directories and files.
-These data are now published in _Molecular Ecology_: https://doi.org/10.1111/mec.17432
+These analyses are now published in _Molecular Ecology_: https://doi.org/10.1111/mec.17432

 ## R_scripts: